 And given the unusual nature of the rental car crash, Wayne was understandably concerned about the possibility of a rejection of the claim.
 He had grown worried that he might have to pay for the damaged Audi permanently.

 Finally, an end to this insurance nightmare!

-Hoping to put an end to Wayne’s insurance nightmare, I contacted Allianz, the underwriter of the Chase CDW policy, to find out what might be the missing link to this claim.
+Hoping to put an end to Wayne’s insurance nightmare, I contacted Allianz, the Third Party Administrator of the Chase CDW policy, to find out what might be the missing link to this claim.

 After a short two-day investigation, Wayne’s insurance nightmare finally came to an end.
-I heard from our executive contact at Allianz, who explained that the international nature of the incident caused the extended delay.
+I heard from our executive contact at Allianz.
+He explained that the international nature of the incident caused the extended delay.